peterhontaru/AirBnb-Milano-Price-Prediction/AirBnb-Milan.md

 Irrespective of region, the highest prices seem to be those within the zipcodes closer to the city centre.
 This implies that if your apartment is located within these zipcodes, you could charge more.
 However, price alone is not that interesting, if no one books the apartment.
 This brings us to the next question:

-## What does the Availability look like over a year, irrespective of Region/Zipcode?
+## What does the availability look like over a year, irrespective of region/zipcode?